amylum-archived/libnfnetlink/README.md

 To build a new package, update the submodule and run `make`.
 This launches the docker build container and builds the package.

-To slibnfnetlinkt a shell in the build environment for manual actions, run `make manual`.
+To start a shell in the build environment for manual actions, run `make manual`.

 ## License